Frequently asked questions

 Alongside the existing schools in the area, this should meet the requirements for school places in BS3 as the population grows.

-To bridge the gap until the new schools open, a temporary secondary school will be provided on the site between Spring St and St Luke’s Rd, and is scheduled to open January 2024.
+To bridge the gap until the new schools open, a temporary secondary school was built on the site between Spring Street and St Luke’s Road, and was opened in January 2024.

 There are currently sufficient primary school places in BS3 to meet the predicted demand of the growing population.